cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+- the April 30th release fixes a minor problem in the CPU SHA-256 parallelization that might have lead to inflated CPU use.

+  Modified the CUDA API command issue order to get 99-100% utilization out of my Kepler card on Windows.

+  The old "S" kernels have been replaced with kernels that seem to slightly improve performance on Kepler cards.
+Just prepend your previous Kepler launch config (e.g. 28x8) with an S prefix to see if you get any performance gains.
+Works for me! ;)

 - the April 22th release fixes Linux 64 bit compilation and reintroduces memory access optimizations in the Titan kernel.